My Cheatsheets

 Remember, it's important to specify all the dependencies your effect uses to work correctly and avoid unexpected behavior.

-What hooks are useful with react native?
+What hooks are useful with React Native?

 React Native supports most of the same hooks as React.
 Here are some hooks that are particularly useful in React Native: